-Effective September 1, 2010, through our subsidiary, Security National Insurance Company ("SNIC"), we entered into a reinsurance agreement with Maiden Reinsurance Company and an unrelated third party.
-Under the agreement, which had an initial term of one year and has been extended to August 31, 2013, SNIC cedes 80% of the gross liabilities produced under the Southern General Agency program to Maiden Reinsurance Company and 20% of the gross liabilities produced to the unrelated third party.
+Effective September 1, 2010, we, through our subsidiary, Security National Insurance Company ("SNIC"), entered into a reinsurance agreement with Maiden Reinsurance Company and an unrelated third party.
+Under the agreement, which expired on August 31, 2013 and is currently in run-off, SNIC cedes 100% of the gross liabilities produced under the Southern General Agency program to Maiden Reinsurance Company.
 SNIC receives a five percent commission on ceded written premiums.
-We ceded written premium of approximately \$2.4 million for the year ended December 31, 2012 related to this agreement for which we earned ceding commission of approximately \$0.5 million.
+We ceded earned premium of approximately \$402,000 and earned ceding commission of approximately \$87,000 related to this agreement for the year ended December 31, 2013.